drand/website/docs/concepts/specification.md

 }
 ```

 There should never be any gaps in the rounds.
-A node can now save the beacon locally in its database and expose it to the
+A node can now save the beacon locally in its database and expose it to the external API.
-external API.

 #### Catchup mode

-Nodes must have a ticker that kicks in periodically, started at the
-genesis time, with the time interval defined in the group configuration.
-At each tick, a node loads its last beacon generated and runs
-the protocol as shown above.
-Under normal circumstances, the `Round` field
-should be the round corresponding to the current time.
+Nodes must have a ticker that kicks in periodically, started at the genesis time, with the time interval defined in the group configuration.
+At each tick, a node loads its last beacon generated and runs the protocol as shown above.
+Under normal circumstances, the `Round` field should be the round corresponding to the current time.

-**Network Halting**: However, it may happen that there are not enough partial
-beacons being broadcast at one time, therefore there will not be any random
-beacon created for this round.
-Under these circumstances, nodes can enter a
+**Network Halting**: However, it may happen that there are not enough partial beacons being broadcast at one time, therefore there will not be any random beacon created for this round.
+Under these circumstances, nodes can enter a _catchup_ mode.
-"catchup" mode.

-To detect if the network is stalled, each node at each new tick must verify that
-the `lastBeacon.Round + 1` equals the current round given by their local clock.
-If that is not the case, that means there wasn't a random beacon generated in
-time in the previous round OR this node didn't receive enough partial beacons for
+To detect if the network is stalled, each node at each new tick must verify that the `lastBeacon.Round + 1` equals the current round given by their local clock.
+If that is not the case, that means there wasn't a random beacon generated in time in the previous round OR this node didn't receive enough partial beacons for some reason.
-some reason.

 If that condition is true, nodes must first try to sync with each other.
-Each node
-asks the other nodes if they have a random beacon at the round `lastBeacon.Round - 1`
-AND higher beacons as well.
-If a node receives a valid beacon for the
-requested round, that means the network is still producing randomness but for
-some reason (perhaps a network issue), the node didn't receive correctly the partial
-beacons.
-In this case, if the last beacon received corresponds to the current round, the
-node must wait on the next tick and continue as usual.
+Each node asks the other nodes if they have a random beacon at the round `lastBeacon.Round - 1` AND higher beacons as well.
+If a node receives a valid beacon for the requested round, that means the network is still producing randomness but for some reason (perhaps a network issue), the node didn't receive correctly the partial beacons.
+In this case, if the last beacon received corresponds to the current round, the node must wait on the next tick and continue as usual.

-If the sync didn't return any more recent valid beacons, that probably means the
-network is stalled.
-In that case, nodes must continue to broadcast the same
-partial beacon as usual at every tick.
+If the sync didn't return any more recent valid beacons, that probably means the network is stalled.
+In that case, nodes must continue to broadcast the same partial beacon as usual at every tick.

-**Network Catchup**: At some point, there will be enough honest & alive nodes to
-broadcast their partial signatures such that a new beacon can be aggregated, for
-the round R. However, that round R does not correspond to the current round
-given their local clock.
-In this situation, each node must produce their partial
-beacons until the current round as fast as possible.
-More concretely, each node
-broadcasts their new partial beacon from the last generated beacon until they
-reach the current round according to the local clock.
-As soon as a new beacon is
-aggregated, nodes check if the round corresponds to the current round, and if
-not, prepare to broadcast their next partial signatures.
+**Network Catchup**: At some point, there will be enough honest & alive nodes to broadcast their partial signatures such that a new beacon can be aggregated, for the round R. However, that round R does not correspond to the current round given their local clock.
+In this situation, each node must produce their partial beacons until the current round as fast as possible.
+More concretely, each node broadcasts their new partial beacon from the last generated beacon until they reach the current round according to the local clock.
+As soon as a new beacon is aggregated, nodes check if the round corresponds to the current round, and if not, prepare to broadcast their next partial signatures.

 **Example**: